 The passage characteristics of broth components change with different buffers, temperatures, concentrations,

-and membranes.
-By examining the passage characteristics of the different UF membranes available in the appropriate process conditions, a well defined and executed process development study can identify the most efficient membrane and process conditions to achieve the required performance.
+appropriate process conditions, a well defined and executed process development study can identify the most efficient membrane and process conditions to achieve the required performance.